Why would you need to know all the most common front-end developer interview questions and answer?

 18. Explain the difference between cookies, session storage, and local storage?

 Cookies allow applications to store data in a client’s browser.
-Session storage property allows applications to store data until the browser window is closed.
+Session storage property allows applications to store data until the browser window is closed, but these are typically held at the server level (not on the browser).
 Local storage property allows applications to store data without an expiration date.